nodejs/node/doc/api/zlib.md

 <!--type=misc-->

-All of these take a [Buffer][] or string as the first argument, an optional second argument to supply options to the `zlib` classes and will call the supplied callback with `callback(error, result)`.
+All of these take a [Buffer][] or string as the first argument and an optional second argument to supply options to the `zlib` classes.

-Every method has a `*Sync` counterpart, which accept the same arguments, but without a callback.
+All the methods have asynchronous and synchronous forms.
+The asynchronous form always takes a completion callback as its last argument in the form `callback(error, result)`.

 ### zlib.deflate(buf[, options], callback)
 <!-- YAML